Joplin makes 8 3s, No. 16 Marquette beats DePaul 89-69

 Associated Press

-CHICAGO (AP) — David Joplin went 8 for 11 from 3-point range for a career-high 28 points, Tyler Kolek had a double-double and No. 16 Marquette defeated DePaul 89-69.
-Marquette has won eight of its last nine games, and moved into a tie with No. 13 Xavier atop the Big East.
-Oso Ighodaro finished with 10 points, making all five of his shots, Olivier-Maxence Prosper scored 13 and had 8 rebounds, and Kolek had 24 points, 10 assists and 9 rebounds.
-Umoja Gibson scored 25 points for DePaul on 8-of-12 shooting.
+CHICAGO (AP) — David Joplin made eight 3-pointers and scored a career-high 28 points, helping No. 16 Marquette beat DePaul 89-69.
+Joplin went 8 for 11 from deep and also had five rebounds in Marquette’s third straight win.
+Tyler Kolek had 24 points, 10 assists and nine rebounds for the Golden Eagles, who moved into a tie with No. 13 Xavier atop the Big East.
+Umoja Gibson scored 25 points for DePaul.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.